Gordon Kennedy (musician): Personal life

-Kennedy enjoys performing in a Beatles tribute band called "Mystery Trip" which includes veteran professionals like Frampton's keyboardist, Rob Arthur; "Crash Test Dummies" tour player Saul Zonana; and Steve Allen of 20/20 He participates in songwriter workshops and gives master classes on songwriting including college campuses.
+Kennedy enjoys performing in a Beatles tribute band called Mystery Trip, which includes veteran professionals such Frampton's keyboardist Rob Arthur; Crash Test Dummies tour player Saul Zonana; and Steve Allen of 20/20.
+He participates in songwriter workshops and gives master classes on songwriting including college campuses.

 Kennedy served on the Board of Governors of the National Academy of Recording Arts and Sciences (Nashville Chapter) and on Belmont University's advisory board.
 He also was a member of the Brentwood Academy Board of Trustees from 2006 until 2010.
 In 1997 Kennedy was inducted into the Southern Songwriters Guild Hall of Fame.